gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 - Serve these metrics remotely over HTTP
 - Run on Linux.
 In *theory*, `bpftrace` should be able to do the same stuff on Linux as DTrace, but I have not tried and I have been let down before.
 So, maybe it works?

-Oh and by the way, try these probes:
+Oh and by the way, try these DTrace probes:

 - `runtime.*chan*`: see channel operations such as sends and receives
 - `runtime.gc*`: see Garbage Collector operations such as mark, sweep, marking roots